-Plan Zero – also known as “old mobility” – with its stress on supply, more vehicles and more infrastructure as the knee-jerk answer to our mobility problems — has been the favored path for conceptualizing, decision-making and investment in the sector over the last 70 years.
+Plan Zero – also known as “old mobility” or “no plan in sight” – with its stress on more supply, more vehicles and more infrastructure as the knee-jerk answer to all our mobility problems — has been the favored path for conceptualizing, decision-making and investment in the sector over the last 70 years.
 It is well-known and easy to see where it is leading.
 Aggressing the planet, costing us a bundle, draining the world’s petroleum reserves, and delivering poor service for the majority . . .
 Plan Zero is a clear failure.
-It’s time for Plan A : The fifteen steady steps to sustainable transport and a sustainable city.
+It’s time for directive, coherent, effective action without waiting around for reprieve or good news from some evasive short term fix of distant technology promise.
+It is time to move to a New Mobility Agenda and fifteen pragmatic, affordable, near term steps to sustainable transport, sustainable cities and sustainable lives.

 Each of these necessary strategic steps is developed in further detail below, but let us open this section by simply listing them by way of introduction.

-1. Environment/Climate emergency leading the way (Read on.):
+1. Climate emergency leading the way (Read on):

 2. Tighten timetable for action: